Lusanji/Covid-Classification/README.md

 # Covid CT Classfication
 ## Objective
-This was a binary classification problem to classifying Covid CT scan images into Covid and Non-Covid using deep learning techniques.
+This was a binary classification problem to classify Covid CT scan images into Covid and Non-Covid using deep learning techniques.